 What is MIDI 2.0 And What Impact Will It Have?

-2020 is a-buzz with the MIDI 2.0 hype after the NAMM ’20 confirmation regarding the 2.0 update, but what is this technology and how will it impact music gear?
+2020 was a-buzz, with the MIDI 2.0 hype after the NAMM ’20 confirmation regarding the 2.0 update, but what is this technology and how will it impact music gear?

-This remarkable technology was integrated without any format wars or monopoly, and today you can see it work its magic in billions of smart devices (even your cellphone) in every corner of the globe.
+This remarkable technology was integrated without any format wars, and today you can see it work its magic in billions of smart devices (even your cellphone) in every corner of the globe.

 Multiple units of research and technical specifications have labored for over a decade under the umbrella of AMEI and MMA (MIDI Manufacturers Association) to herald MIDI 2.0 as a new frontier for musical expression and higher resolution.
 If you want to really get into the details check out this press release from MIDI about the announcement, but it’s not light reading!

-In this article, we will try to simplify and breakdown what MIDI 2.0 is and how it will impact the current and future music scenario.
+In this article, I will try to simplify and break down what MIDI 2.0 is and how it will impact the current and future music scenario.

 MIDI plays a vital role in interpreting ‘the human factor’ of performance as it takes the data from your device and translates it for computers to understand and express.
 The MIDI 1.0, though exemplary, only allows one-directional communication – from transmitter to receiver.
 So you can think of it as a monolog.